Arof2/Jeopardy/README.md

 - Teams to keep track of points (you can also edit the points during a round)
 - Boards with 6 categorys | 1 category contains 5 Questions
 - Category order can be customized pre game

+This is just a hobby project so dont expect frequent updates.
+Feature requests / Bug reports are welcome